jbatez/vulkan-headers-rs/vulkan-headers/README.md

 ## Requirements

 This library only supports targets with 64-bit pointers.
+This allows pointer and `NonNull` types to be used portably for all Vulkan handle types.